Large language models can effectively convince people to believe conspiracies: Results

-Both the ``bunking'' and ``debunking'' effects were observed across conspiracy topics, albeit with varying absolute and relative effect sizes (topics identified using DBSCAN classification of text embeddings associated with each participant's conspiracy statement; see Method and Supplementary Figure S4).
-For example, there were notable bunking and debunking effects for conspiracies related to historical events such as 9/11 as an inside job (\textit{n} = 43, Bunk \textit{b} = 19.15 [11.4, 26.9], \textit{p} < .001; Debunk \textit{b} = -26.0 [-13.4, -38.7], \textit{p} < .001) and the JFK assassination (\textit{n} = 178, Bunk \textit{b} = 13.8 [10.8, 16.9], \textit{p} < .001; Debunk \textit{b} = -14.3 [-9.5, -19.2], \textit{p} < .001) -- as well as highly polarized and impactful contemporary conspiracies, such as those involving COVID-19 (\textit{n} = 101, Bunk \textit{b} = 20.5 [15.9, 24.9]; Debunk \textit{b} = -17.5 [-10.9, -24.0], \textit{p}s < .001) and US election manipulation (\textit{n} = 56, Bunk \textit{b} = 13.6 [7.8, 19.4], \textit{p} < .001; Debunk \textit{b} = -5.6 [7.3, -18.5], \textit{p} = .13).
-Furthermore, both bunking and debunking spilled over to increase and decrease, respectively, belief in other conspiracy theories not directly discussed in the dialogues (see Table S10-S11 and Figure 3B).
+Both the ``bunking'' and ``debunking'' effects were observed across conspiracy topics, albeit with varying absolute and relative effect sizes (topics identified using HDBSCAN classification of text embeddings associated with each participant's conspiracy statement; see Method and Fig. S13, Table S39).
+Furthermore, both bunking and debunking spilled over (in exploratory analyses) to increase and decrease, respectively, belief in other conspiracy theories not directly discussed in the dialogues (see Table S24).

-Thus, we find that LLMs can meaningfully increase false beliefs, and that, at least on average, this bunking effect is just as large as the debunking effect.
-Post hoc examination of the full distribution of belief change (Figure 2B), however, paints a more nuanced picture about the relative size of the bunking versus debunking effects (Kolmogorov-Smirnov D = .11, \textit{p} = .002).
-In particular, bunking was more likely than debunking to produce relatively small changes in belief, whereas debunking was more likely than bunking to produce very large changes in belief (e.g., debunking induced a 40-point or larger belief shift in 16\% of participants, compared to 8\% of participants for bunking, $\chi^2$ = 16.58, \textit{p} < .001).
+Thus, we find that LLMs \emph{can} meaningfully increase false beliefs, and that, at least on average, this bunking effect is similar in size to the debunking effect.
+Post hoc examination of the full distribution of belief change (Figure 2b), however, paints a more nuanced picture about the relative size of the bunking versus debunking effects (Kolmogorov-Smirnov \emph{D} = .12, \emph{p} = .001).
+In particular, bunking was more likely than debunking to produce relatively small changes in belief, whereas debunking was more likely than bunking to produce very large changes in belief (e.g., debunking induced a 40-point or larger belief shift in 16\% of participants, compared to 7\% of participants for bunking, \ensuremath{\chi}\textsuperscript{2} = 18.05, \emph{p} \textless{} .001).
 Thus, it seems that bunking was able to convince many people that their focal conspiracy might have some merit (small increase in belief), whereas debunking was able to convince a smaller number of people to more fully abandon their conspiracy.